 minecraft_server_1.21.11.jar

-Commands to create Session 5 and load the fifth Java Minecraft Server
+Commands to create the session java_oneblock and load the fifth Java Minecraft Server

 sudo ./run.sh